drbig/c64asm/README.md

 And it moves and stuff (no sound though), you can grab the .prg [here](https://raw.github.com/drbig/c64asm/master/examples/04.prg) and see the whole thing.
 The big ugly numbers are sprites - I assume the point was to make them move and be interesting, oh well.

+Also my raster bar code is flawed.

+## Additional notes

+First compiler.
+Also I believe that'd be my second/third non-trivial Ruby project.
+I'm also by no means a C64 hacker, but I appreciate the platform very much.
+It was fun, even this get-this-public-now work.

+This project has been inspired by a blog post of person that did a NES assembler in Common Lisp (kudos to the author!).

 ## Contributing

 Follow the usual GitHub development model: